 The most prominent of Ecuador’s attractions is the pristine chain of volcanic islands that make up the UNESCO World Heritage Site of the Galapagos.
 Situated 972 kilometres (604 miles) west of the mainland, the Galapagos Islands are a mecca for nature enthusiasts.
 Made famous by Charles Darwin who studied the island’s fantastic array of species, which ultimately contributed to his theory of evolution, the island’s endemic fauna and flora are as fascinating today as they were in 1835.

-Revel in the opportunity to encounter a plethora of marine life and other exceptional species such as the Darwin’s finch, Galapagos hawk, iguanas, Galapagos snakes and so much more.
+- Revel in the opportunity to encounter a plethora of marine life and other exceptional species such as Darwin’s finch, Galapagos hawk, iguanas, Galapagos snakes and so much more.

 Summer (December to May)